 The Problem With Postage Stamp Branding

 Most marketers understand the importance of branding, and can easily identify to their brand (usually with a logo).
 They then promote and market this brand, using the logo as the identifier for the brand and promote its virtues and value.
 They assign worth and attach ‘brand values’ to their company: trust, quality, consistency and other factors.
 In my experience, many marketing people and designers use brand logos in what I call ‘Postage Stamp Branding’.
 They simply place the brand logo on a package, signage or advertisement and presto, they think they have created a branded package, signboard, or ad.
 There is no denying that use of a well-designed brand logo is important, but is it enough to create a brand identity and sale?
-A lot of designers work on the basis that if they like a design, then the world should like it too.
+A lot of designers work on the basis that if they like design, then the world should like it too.
 Sadly, the world doesn’t work that way.
-When you look at packaging, you are relying on the package being an accurate reflection of what is inside.
+When you look at the packaging, you are relying on the package is an accurate reflection of what is inside.
 The package delivers the ‘clues’ that help to decide on the purchase.